Kamla is a college (CPTBC ) registered physiotherapist.

 In 2001, Kamla wrote and published her book, "Smart Fat Loss - 12 Principles for a Lifetime of Health & Weight Control."

-Since 2004, Kamla has worked as an orthopedic physiotherapist in the private practice sector.
+Since 2004, Kamla has worked as an orthopedic physical therapist in the private practice sector.
 She is a past examiner for the Canadian Alliance of Physiotherapy Regulators and past Clinical Supervisor of Clinical Placements for UBC's Master of Physical Therapy Students.

 For 10 years, Kamla worked in the Occupational Rehabilitation Setting which gave her a wealth of experience working with Sports Medicine Physicians and clients suffering with chronic pain.